nsioulas/SwitchbackFinder/README.md

 # Citation

-If you use this work, please cite:
+If you found this work useful and used it for your analysis, please cite:

 ```
 @ARTICLE{2021ApJ...919L..31T,